git-pull/tao-of-tmux/manuscript/06-window.md

 Just like with sessions, windows can have names.
 And it is important to label them to keep track of what you're doing inside them.

+`<C-b ,>` will turn the tmux status line into an input field where the current active window's name can be altered.